What is EdTech and Why Should It Matter to You?

 On the other hand, skilled educators may not have the expertise or inclination to utilize and apply all the available tech tools in their discipline.
 They already face enough challenges in their day-to-day work without having to become IT experts.

 Services like Alma and Engrade offer comprehensive solutions for educational leaders and schools, showcasing the potential of EdTech.
-If developed and implemented correctly, educational technology can revolutionize the industry by streamlining time-consuming tasks like lesson planning, reporting, and record-keeping, as well as simplifying communication.
+Educational technology can revolutionize the industry by streamlining time-consuming tasks like lesson planning, reporting, and record-keeping.
 This has far-reaching implications for educational institutions themselves.

 EdTech Magazine highlights the capacity of this emerging technology to provide institutions with a clear understanding of various points of reference, including student progress, budget performance, and alumni data.
 The possibilities and insights are truly limitless.